thinkshout/ai-policy/policy.md

 The purpose of this policy is to provide clear guidance on the ethical, safe, and effective use of Generative AI (GAI) tools by team members at ThinkShout.
 As GAI technologies continue to evolve, we aim to:

-- Ensure that GAI tools support and enhance human skills, rather than replace them.
+- Ensure that GAI tools support and enhance human capabilities.
 - Protect company, client, and sensitive data from misuse.
 - Promote transparency, accountability, and ethical use in all GAI-assisted workflows.
 - Minimize risks associated with GAI tools, such as inaccurate outputs, security vulnerabilities, or ethical concerns.